 System is composed of 4 tracks placed on the outer sidewall of the slide, 2 at the bottom and 2 at the top near roof line.
 On each side an extrusion is attached to the sidewall with a motor in at the top.
-A gear mounted to motor will run on the upper track to move slide in or out.
+A gear is mounted to the motor which will run on the upper track to move slide in or out.
 Wire harness is along side of extrusion.
 Motor is accessible only on the inside.